What is playground equipment?

 Playground equipment: your legal responsibilities

-Most organisations who provide play equipment will have specific responsibilities under health and safety law.
+Most organisations that provide play equipment will have specific responsibilities under health and safety law.
 This includes general duties set out in the Health and Safety at Work etc. Act and the Management of Health and Safety at Work Regulations.

 You may need to:

-• complete a risk assessment if you are an employer to identify the precautions you need to take
+- Complete a risk assessment if you are an employer, to identify the precautions you need to take

-• implement adequate precautions, providing information and training for any staff to ensure that it is used safely
+- Implement adequate precautions, providing information and training for any staff to ensure that it is used safely

-• make periodic checks and regular inspections to ensure that it remains safe to use
+- Make periodic checks and regular inspections to ensure that it remains safe to use

-• document your arrangements and responsibilities for preventing accidents with play equipment, perhaps as part of your health and safety policy where one is required to comply with health and safety law
+- Document your arrangements and responsibilities for preventing accidents with play equipment, perhaps as part of your health and safety policy, where one is required to comply with health and safety law

-• keep records of what you have done.
+- Keep records of what you have done.

 Playground equipment: manufacturing standards